EDM4hep - The common event data model

 Just below the diagram is an overview table of all the types that are defined in EDM4hep.
 Here they are organized into

-• Components - very simple types, that are used throughout the
+• Components - Very simple types, that are used throughout the Datatypes

 • Datatypes - The data types that are defined in EDM4hep

-• Association - The available associations between different data types
+• Links - The available links between different data types

 Clicking on any of these links will take you to the edm4hep.yaml definition file of EDM4hep, jumping directly to the definition of the respective datatype or component.
 For more information on this file check out the section about podio.
 In principle it is possible to have very educated guesses on how the interface of the classes will look like from this.